machinehea6/dcrypt/README.md

 ## About
 - RSA encryption is handled with the PyCryptodome package.
 Key generation, message padding, encryption, and decryption are all handled with this package.
 - Implementing RSA is notoriously difficult and it is beyond my confidence level to create my own implementation or audit it.
+- For stable and working version please stick to x.0.0 releases.
+Currently 1.0.0 is the last stable version.
 ## Setup Guide
 ### Dependencies and Environment
 - Create a new virtual environment. *It must be titled 'venv'.*